upperloftctns/Custom-WP-Mail-Sender/README.md

 This plugin is a fork of the original plugin CB Change Email Sender (http://www.codingbank.com).
 Kudos to them.
 Please donate to them by clicking their donation link: http://donate.codingbank.com

 Enjoy the plugin and please let us know of any issues by raising a ticket on our Github profile or send an email to support@upperloftcreations.com

+# How to use
+1. Login to your WordPress dashboard
+2. Go to Plugins > Add new
+3. Search for Custom WP Mail Sender
+4. Click on install
+5. Click on Activate
+6. Look for the CWMS Options menu
+7. Enter a new sender name in the mail sender field
+8. Enter a sender email in the email field
+9. Save your changes
+10. That's it!